 PMGT 6403.
 Political Data and Analytics.
 3 Credits.

 Introduction to the uses of quantitative data and statistics in politics.
 Learn to evaluate research designs, statistical associations, causal reasoning, methods for hypothesis testing, multivariate regression analyses, and data analytics.
 Consume and critique data and statistics for strategic purposes.
 Students to enroll by their sixth course in the program.
 Core requirement.
-Must be completed before a student reaches 18 credit hours.
+Must be completed before a student reaches 18 credits.

 PMGT 6404.
 Principled Political Leadership.
 3 Credits.

 Theory and practice of ethically grounded political leadership.
 Consideration of the recurrent dilemmas, philosophical principles, management techniques, codes of conduct, and professional norms in the political management field.
 Application through self-assessment exercises, case study analysis, and individual and group simulations.
 Students to enroll by their sixth course in the program.
 Core requirement.
-Must be completed before a student reaches 18 credit hours.
+Must be completed before a student reaches 18 credits.

 PMGT 6410.
 Grassroots Engagement.
 3 Credits.

 Strategies and techniques to build advocacy support among and across general civic populations.
 Identification of potential supporters through database targeting and individual outreach.
 Motivation and training of interested supporters for grassroots action in campaigns, at public forums, and before decision-makers.
 Coalition and protest options; analytics of ongoing efforts.
 (Professors E. Grefe, S. Gagen).